icefreeman123/RIS-ChannelModel/README.md

 ## Requirements
 - Matlab (R2022b)

+## Hint: If this code is applied in different cases, the transformation of polarization for the scattered and reflected waves and their tuning coefficients must be redefined.
+They are described in equations [22] and [23] of our article.

 ## File 1: RIS element (Consideration of polarization and switch impairments)

 ### Step1.
 Download the main script, functions, and data